kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-04-02-apple-earnings-report.md

 ## 2019 Outlook and Q4 2018 update

 Apple's fiscal year ends in September, so financials above do not include Q4 (July-Sep).
-Since I already have an update about Q1 2019 (which in calendar terms is Q4 2018) let me give you quick update.
+Since I already have an update about Q1 2019 (which in calendar terms is Q4 2018) let me share the main things with you.

-Result in Q4 were not so positive as the full year 2018 result mainly because of **overall net sales decreased compared to Q4 2017.
+Result in Q4 were not so positive as the full year 2018 result mainly because **overall net sales decreased compared to Q4 2017.
 Revenues in China decreased by $4.8bn** which is a decrease of 27%.
 Without this decrease, revenue would be stable because a decrease in the Europe segment offset a small increase in the Americas segment.

 The revenue decrease was, as you probably expect, in the **iPhone product line.** Other product lines including services are continuing to grow.
 Even iPads and Mac line are growing.

 During Q1 earnings call, Apple pointed several times that although China numbers were worse than was expected based on historical data, **active installed base is still growing in China and so are services**.

 So what is the company outlook going forward?
 Apple confirmed its decision to move into original content and announced that it signed a contract with Oprah.
-However, **Apple expects that Q2 will have the same problems a Q1 and weakness in China for iPhone will continue.**
+However, **Apple expects that Q2 will have the same problems as Q1 and weakness in China for iPhone will continue.**

 **So what do you think?
 Will Apple become trillion dollar company again in 2019?**